Business Schools in Iowa

-The Iowa State University Master of Business Administration (MBA) is a traditional program encompassing 48 credit hours of hands-on study.
+The Iowa State University Master of Business Administration (MBA) is a traditional program encompassing 48 hours of hands-on study.
 The degree is offered as a full-time, two-year program and as a part-time program which can be completed in two-and-a-half-years or less.
 The curriculum is identical in both cases: after the 30 hours of core classes, you customize your degree by earning the remaining credits in electives in your area of interest.
 The school offers five specializations: accounting, finance, marketing, supply chain management and technology and innovation management.
-The school also offers several dual degree programs that combine an MBA with a bachelor's degree in engineering or chemistry, a Master of Science in information systems or a Doctor of Veterinary Medicine.
+The school also offers several dual degree programs that combine an MBA with a bachelor’s degree in engineering or chemistry, a Master of Science in information systems or a Doctor of Veterinary Medicine.

 The full-time MBA from the Henry B. Tippie College of Business at the University of Iowa is an international field-intensive program that emphasizes analyzing and solving business challenges in the real world.
 Consulting projects (through the student-run Tippie Business Solutions Center) and an internship are every bit as important as foundation classes.
-This program uses individualized coaching by faculty and working executives to convey the "soft skills" so critical to leadership today.
-Areas of specialization are called "Career Academies" and are organized around marketing, finance and strategic innovation.
+This program uses individualized coaching by faculty and working executives to convey the “soft skills” so critical to leadership today.
+Areas of specialization are called “Career Academies” and are organized around marketing, finance and strategic innovation.
 The school also offers a part-time MBA-PM program that allows professionals and managers to earn their degree at night, over a period of two to 10 years, while continuing to work.
-Another alternative is the Executive MBA, a concierge program for experienced business leaders that takes care of the details so they can focus on the accelerated course of study.
+Another alternative is the Executive MBA, a concierge program for experienced business leaders that takes care of the details so they can focus on the intensive course of study.

 The Drake MBA focuses on solving current business problems, emphasizing the application of classroom learning in actual business settings with technology playing an integral role.
 The degree can be earned in two years of part-time study.
-The program's 39 credit hours are spread among foundation courses and courses in an area of specialization, including accounting, entrepreneurial studies, executive development, finance resources, health care, human resources, marketing, non-profit management and operations management.
+The program’s 39 hours are spread among foundation courses and courses in an area of specialization, including accounting, entrepreneurial studies, executive development, finance resources, health care, human resources, marketing, non-profit management and operations management.
 In addition, three one-credit seminars provide an up-to-date understanding of issues such as managing turnarounds, country risk analysis, working with news media and behavioral finance.
 Drake has a comprehensive recruiter and career services program to help you find a job when you exit the program.

 Earning your MBA at Dubuque can take you far from the banks of the Mississippi to places as far flung as Hong Kong, Kuala Lumpur and Singapore – all locations where the university offers this degree, in addition to its Dubuque campus.
 This degree program is global in scope, yet also makes use of the school’s deep ties to the local and regional business community.
 You will gain hands-on experience by working through a variety of business projects within this global and local community.
 Classes held at the Dubuque campus are scheduled in the evenings so that you can complete your degree in two and a half years while continuing to work.